siddharthdivi/nbresuse/README.md

 ![Screenshot with memory limit](screenshot.png)

-NB Resource Usage (nbresuse) is a small extension for Jupyter Notebooks that displays an indication of how much resources your current notebook server and its children (kernels, terminals, etc) are using.
-This is displayed in the main toolbar in the notebook itself, refreshing every 5s.
+NB Resource Usage (nbresuse) is a small extension for Jupyter Notebooks that displays an indication of how much system memory (RAM + Swap) is being used.
+This is displayed in the main toolbar in the notebook itself, refreshing every 2s.

 ## Installation